This page of ReSharper options summarizes general settings of the ReSharper environment.

 Store solution caches in

 ReSharper caches a lot of its temporary data.
 For example, results of code analysis.
 If you do not share the solution, you can choose solution folder.
 If you share your solution using a VCS, it is better to choose the system temp folder so that ReSharper gets them out of the solution folder and therefore out of the way of your VCS.
-It is not recommended to choose 'User local settings folder' (%LOCALAPPDATA%) The problem with this folder is that Visual Studio's directory watcher is triggered each time ReSharper writes to this folder, which happens very often.
+It is recommended to choose a custom folder.
+The problem with the 'User local settings folder' (%LOCALAPPDATA%) is that Visual Studio's directory watcher could be triggered when ReSharper writes to this folder, which happens very often.

 Clears the cache of the current solution.